With around 470 zoological facilities licensed by the US Department of Agriculture, narrowing down a list of the best zoos in the US is tricky.

 - Number of Animals: 17,000 animals across 962 species

-- For Kids: Aside from the Children’s Adventure Trails exhibit, your kids will talk about Henry Doorly Zoo for ages if you join the sleeping bag safaris and spend overnight at the zoo.
+- For Kids: Aside from the Children’s Adventure Trails exhibit, your kids will talk about Henry Doorly Zoo for ages if you join the sleeping bag safaris and spend a night at the zoo.

-- Animal Interaction: Feed lettuce to giraffes, or visit the separate petting zoo to hug some goats.
+- Animal Interaction: Feed lettuce to giraffes, feed koi in the lagoon, or visit the separate petting zoo to hug some goats.

 2. San Diego Zoo (San Diego, California)

 This world-famous 100-acre zoo used to house 3 giant pandas at its own bamboo forest, where you can walk through the Panda Trek and see them up close.
 But after 2 decades of stay in San Diego, the giant pandas had to go back to China.
 Gao Gao, a male giant panda returned to China in October 2018.
 His “baby mama” Bai Yun and their teenager-bear Xiao Liwu went home next in April 2019.

 Fortunately, the adorable red pandas are in the Asian Passage Zone.

 - Popular for: Pioneered the concept of open-air, cage-less exhibits that re-create natural animal habitats, and a zoo that successfully bred Giant Pandas to prevent them from extinction.

 - Number of Animals: Over 3,500 animals across 800+ species

 - Must-visit: Koalas and Tasmanian devils in Outback, Polar Bear Plunge in Northern Frontier, Elephant Odyssey, gorillas and otters in Lost Forest, and penguins at Conrad Prebys Africa Rocks.